 - Taking tangible measures to avoid, reduce, mitigate and, when necessary, compensate for any loss of biodiversity.
 We deploy this approach throughout the project life cycle to minimize the impact of our operations on biodiversity and, if the situation allows, help create a positive impact.

 - Taking ecosystem sensitivity into account.
 We implement enhanced assessment and monitoring procedures in regions where biodiversity is particularly sensitive and apply strict environmental requirements that can go beyond the demands of current legislation and regulations.
 In addition, we have made a voluntary commitment to refrain from operating in certain regions.

 Sensitive Habitats: Our Commitment

-Total has made a commitment to refrain from prospecting or exploiting oil and gas in natural sites inscribed on the UNESCO World Heritage List as at June 4, 2013.
-At present, Total rules out any exploration in oil fields located in the Arctic ice pack.
+Total has made a commitment to refrain from prospecting or exploiting oil and gas in natural sites inscribed on the UNESCO World Heritage List as of December 31, 2017.
+Total also carry out exploration in oil fields in Arctic sea ice.